DyDaDo13/Minilibx_GameOfLife/README.md

 press 'r' ro reset the map
-press 'space' to move to the next generation hold 'space' to move faster (little bit glitchy with the window on mine pc)
+press 'space' to move to the next generation hold 'space' to move faster

 for the resizer : https://github.com/DyDaDo13/Map_Resizer